top of page

 Or Be Free…

-Now, I was diagnosed ADD when I was a young child.
+Now, I was diagnosed ADHD when I was a young child.
 Unfortunately, the aftermath of the diagnosis and battles I felt I had to fight during treatment, proved counterproductive.
 Though the meds supposedly helped me become a more manageable student, the side effects, both physical and emotional, were not worth it to me.
 I can’t recall how long I stayed on the meds, but I remember when I chose to stop taking them.
 I remember when I decided that I didn’t require meds because there was nothing ‘wrong’ with me.

 Free to wake each day and feel it’s freshness.